 Melissa's kitchen is equipped with stainless steel worktop, double induction hob, full-sized undercounter fridge, combination convection oven/microwave/grill and all the elegant necessities of city living.

 Clothes washing and drying/ironing facilities are provided on the lower ground floor.
-Parking, secured by CCTV camera, in front of the house, is available at extra charge.
+Gated parking, in front of the house, is available at extra charge.